Path Integration and Object-Location Binding Emerge in an Action-Conditioned Predictive Sequence Network: Abstract

-Adaptive cognition requires structured internal models representing objects and their relations.
-Predictive neural networks are often proposed to form such “world models”, yet their underlying mechanisms remain unclear.
-One hypothesis is that action-conditioned sequential prediction suffices for learning such world models.
-In this work, we investigate this possibility in a minimal in-silico setting.
-Sequentially sampling tokens from 2D continuous token scenes, a recurrent neural network is trained to predict the upcoming token from current input and a saccade-like displacement.
+Adaptive cognition requires structured internal models of objects and their relations.
+Predictive neural networks are often proposed to learn such world models, but how these are instantiated and how they support prediction remain unclear.
+We investigate this in a minimal in-silico setting.
+A recurrent neural network samples tokens sequentially from 2D continuous token scenes and is trained to predict the upcoming token from the current input and a saccade-like displacement.
 On novel scenes, prediction accuracy improves across the sequence, indicating in-context learning.
 Decoding analyses reveal path integration and dynamic binding of token identity to position.
-Interventional analyses show that new bindings can be learned late in sequence and that out-of-distribution bindings can be learned.
-Together, these results demonstrate how structured representations that rely on flexible binding emerge to support prediction, offering a mechanistic account of sequential world modeling relevant to cognitive science.\footnote{The code to reproduce these results can be found at:\\ \url{https://github.com/KietzmannLab/simple_gpn_interpretability}}
+Interventional analyses show that new bindings can be learned late in sequence and that out-of-distribution bindings can be learned as well.
+Together, these findings show how structured representations relying on flexible binding emerge to support prediction, offering a mechanistic account of sequential world modeling relevant to cognitive science.\footnote{The code to reproduce these results can be found at:\\ \url{https://github.com/KietzmannLab/minimal_world_model_interp}}

 \textbf{Keywords:} in-context learning; integration; binding; prediction; memory